Student Support Service

 Specialist Learning Service

 UCR is a registered Non-Medical Help Provider.
-Within the Inclusive Learning Team there are Specialist Learning Mentors with specialist qualifications and knowledge of Dyslexia, Autism and Mental ill-health who can provide students with DSA funded 1:1 tutoring and mentoring.
+Within the Student Support Service Team there are Specialist Learning Mentors with specialist qualifications and knowledge of Dyslexia, Autism and Mental ill-health who can provide students with DSA funded 1:1 tutoring and mentoring.

 Once students have their DSA entitlement, the Specialist Learning Mentors will arrange the 1:1 support sessions as part of this funded support package.